Kuban State University: Memberships and recognition

-The KubSU president in 1982–2008 was V.A.
-Babeshko, full member of the Russian Academy of Sciences, and a laureate of the Russian State Prize.
-In 2004–2005 he was awarded an honorary breastplate “Rector of the Year”, the medal of Kuban Hero of Labor and “Sign of Honor” Order.
+KubSU is a participant in the Black Sea Economic Cooperation (BSEC).
+The KubSU president from 1982 to 2008 was V.A.
+Babeshko, a full member of the Russian Academy of Sciences, and a laureate of the Russian State Prize.

 Academics

 KubSU is a complex of 16 branches and over 40 educational and research centers.
-The system of KubSU branches covers the whole territory of Southern Russia: Armavir, Gelendzhik, Goryachy Klyuch, Korenovsk, Kropotkin, Leningradskaya stanitsa, Novorossiysk, Otradnenskaya stanitsa, Pavlovskaya, Stavropol, Tikhoretsk, Ust'-Labinsk.
+The KubSU branches are based in southern Russia: Armavir, Gelendzhik, Goryachy Klyuch, Korenovsk, Kropotkin, Leningradskaya stanitsa, Novorossiysk, Otradnenskaya stanitsa, Pavlovskaya, Stavropol, Tikhoretsk, and Ust'-Labinsk.

 Over 8,000 students study at the KubSU affiliates in seven specialties: